 How to choose the best route for your trek

-As I said, there’s no general “best ever” route to succeed in climbing the Kilimanjaro Mountain.
+As I said, there’s no general “best ever” route to succeed in climbing Kilimanjaro Mountain.
 It depends on many factors.

-(Keep in mind that “beauty” and “fatigue” are very personal concepts and therefore should be understood with the due caution)
+In the following table I’ve summed up all the main points to consider when choosing.
+(Keep in mind that “beauty” and “fatigue” are very personal concepts and therefore should be understood with due caution)

 Why did I choose Machame Route?

 I successfully reached the summit and therefore I can say I made a good choice.
-This doesn’t mean Machame is the best route, but it has been so for my own personal experience climbing the Kilimanjaro Mountain.
+This doesn’t mean Machame is the best route, but it has been so for my own personal experience climbing Kilimanjaro Mountain.

 Have you climbed on another route?